 Prevention Measures

-Prevention Measures:- Avoid tobacco use and second hand smoke; reduce exposure to radon, asbestos, and pollutants.
-Promote smoke free environments, healthy diets, exercise and low dose CT screening for high-risk groups like heavy smokers.
-Limit workplace exposures to asbestos, arsenic, diesel exhaust and silica via protective regulations and equipment.
+Prevention Measures: – Avoid tobacco use and secondhand smoke; reduce exposure to radon, asbestos, and pollutants.
+Promote smoke-free environments, healthy diets, exercise, and low-dose CT screening for high-risk groups like heavy smokers.
+Limit workplace exposures to asbestos, arsenic, diesel exhaust, and silica via protective regulations and equipment.

 Control Measures

-Control Measures:- Public health efforts focus on tobacco control policies, occupational safety, air quality improvement, and early detection via screening.
+Control Measures: Public health efforts focus on tobacco control policies, occupational safety, air quality improvement, and early detection via screening.
 Early surgical intervention for localized tumors enhances outcomes.

 Treatment